 “Never before had there been such a plague of locusts, nor will there ever be again.”
 Exodus 10:14

-Some of those plagues affected the Israelites, but from many they were protected.
+Some of those plagues affected the Israelites, but from others, they were protected.
 Ultimately, God saved His people by the applied blood of the sacrificed lamb, and then He led them out of bondage into freedom.
 He gives the same salvation and freedom today…through the blood of His Son, the Lamb of God, who takes away the sin of the world to save us from death and give us life and freedom!

 From Israel, grace and peace to you…through the blood of the Lamb.